Thank you for purchasing the GRUNDIG SATELLIT 800 MILLENNIUM

 2)Example for Setting Overlapping Events:

-With frequency displayed, suppose it is desired to record a
+With frequency displayed, suppose it is desired to record

 one hour program on one frequency with a beginning time of